 Eve of the Genesis begins innocently enough.
 One of your lady friends takes off on an adventure to a nearby cave.
 Since all your friends are busy, you are tagged to go get her.
 As these things go, a casual trip to the cave starts a much larger adventure.
 Overall the story line is really strong and fans of the top down, 2D RPG style will definitely enjoy this title.

 Having a best RPG list without a Final Fantasy title is very nearly blasphemous.
 It happens to be the second highest selling RPG franchise of all time behind only Pokemon.
 So we’ve included all of them as a single entry on ours.
-For those who love the old school charm of the early Final Fantasy titles, Final Fantasy III and Final Fantasy Dimensions are the games you're looking for.
-These are as old school as it gets.
+For those who love the old school charm of the early Final Fantasy titles, Square Enix has heard your pleas and has been systematically releasing all the classic Final Fantasy titles for Android.

-In both games you play a protagonist and, with the help of friends, you wander around the world map on foot or on airships.
+In all games you play a protagonist and, with the help of friends, you wander around the world map on foot or on airships.
 You slay all the bad guys and defend all the crystals from the forces of evil.
 For those who played early Final Fantasy titles growing up, buying these games again will bring about waves of nostalgia.
 For the budding RPG fans, this is the best opportunity to enjoy the titles for the first time.
 It’s also worth noting that every Final Fantasy remake has been graphically enhanced and many have new content as well.

 In an attempt to capture as many different types of RPGs as possible, we’ve included Zenonia 5 on our best RPGs for Android list.
 Zenonia 5 is a hack and slash RPG where gamers accept new quests from people, go and kill some bad guys, complete the quests, and accept the next one.
 This is definitely geared toward the more casual RPG gamer.
 It’s perfect for those who don’t want the tedious dialogue associated with in depth story lines or level grinding.